Command Line Interface

 Saving Game Results

-You can save the output of games using the --output
+You can save the output of games using the --output and --output-format flags.
+For example:

 JSON Format

-directory you should see all 5 games.
+Inspecting the data directory you should see all 5 games.

 Other Formats